DUNE potential for sub-GeV dark matter in proton beam dump mode: Production of the Dark Matter Candidates:

 Where $Br(\pi^{0} \to \gamma \gamma) \simeq 1 $ and $Br(\eta \to \gamma \gamma) \simeq 0.39 $.
-For completeness, the dark photon always decay into DM indicates $Br(\gamma_{D} \to \chi \chi^{\dagger}) \simeq 1$, which requires $\epsilon \ll 1$ condition.
+For completeness, the dark photon always decay into DM indicates; $Br(\gamma_{D} \to \chi \chi^{\dagger}) \simeq 1$, which requires $\epsilon \ll 1$ condition.

 For off-shell production of dark photon i.e. $2m_{\chi} > m_{\gamma_{D}}$ or $m^{2}_{\gamma_{D}} \gtrsim m_{\delta}^{2} - 2\Gamma_{\gamma_{D}}m_{\gamma_{D}}$ (where $\Gamma_{\gamma_{D}}$ is decay width of DP), the narrow width approximation is not a viable choice.
-In this case dark matter production are calculated by three body decay and branching ratio for this production does not have any analytical form as in the case of on-shell production.
-Therefore branching ratio is calculated by integrating over the phase-space ($d\Psi$).
-Branching ratio for off-shell dark matter production is expressed as \cite{68},
+This production mode does not have any analytical form like in the case of on-shell production.
+Here the DM production is calculated by by three body decay and branching ratio, branching ratio for off-shell dark matter production is expressed as \cite{68},

 where $d\Psi$ is two body phase-space, $q_{\gamma_{D}}^{2}$ is momentum of DP, $\Gamma_{\delta}$ is total decay width of $\pi^{0}$ and $\eta$, and $A_{\delta \to \gamma\chi\chi^{\dagger}}$ is three body decay normalized amplitude.\\